PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Discussion and limitations

-Now, assume that the mesh axis spans over 8 devices, such that it becomes too large to return chunks of the \inlc{tensor<4x4xf32>} array, and propagation will get blocked.
-Intuitively the solution is to logically reshape mesh \inlc{\{"A":8\}} to \inlc{\{"A1":4, "A2":2\}}, in which case propagation over the "A1" axis will work.
-Unfortunately, \partir{} does not consider mesh transformations like that in the middle of propagation.
-By contrast, GSPMD~\cite{gspmd2021} can, during propagation, manipulate the mapping of logical IDs to data, as it defines the sharding directly in terms of logical device IDs, which comes at the cost of lower-level reasoning about the sharding representation.

-\paragraph{Program rewriting versus annotations} \partir{} departs from the traditional view in HPC of distribution as a data layout problem.
-Following that approach, GSPMD~\cite{gspmd2021} separates the propagation of sharding annotations from code generation, which deals with inserting and optimizing collectives.
-By contrast, \partir{} rewrites the program incrementally, which is less efficient (esp. as part of the automatic tactic), and relies on pattern matching on the IR loop structure for propagation, which is brittle.
-On the upside, the \partir{} loops and rewriting help with correctness verification since loops reflect the semantics in the IR and allow for temporal interpretation and testing without actual partitioning.

-\paragraph{Explicitly replicating values} \partir propagation greedily partitions the program (c.f., \Cref{ssec:propagation}), which may partition tensors the user wants to replicate.
-For example, by partitioning the optimizer state, propagation may also shard the parameters, which is not desired for Z2, where parameters must be replicated (\Cref{background:parallelism}).
-For this reason, \partir{} exposes an explicit \inlc{atomic<value, axis>} action, which creates trivial loop rewrites whose sole purpose is to block propagation and keep a value replicated.
-For example \inlc{atomic<\%x, "M">)} replaces \inlc{\%x} with the loop:
+\paragraph{Explicitly replicating values} \partir propagation acts greedily (\Cref{ssec:propagation}) and may thus partition tensors the user wants to replicate.
+For example, by partitioning the optimizer state, propagation also shards the parameters, but for Z2 the parameters must be replicated (\Cref{background:parallelism}).
+Hence, \partir{} exposes an explicit \inlc{atomic<value, axis>} action, which creates a trivial loop whose sole purpose is to block propagation and keep a value replicated.
+For example \inlc{atomic<\%x, "M">} replaces \inlc{\%x} with this loop:

-The \inlc{any} attribute works as a ``consensus'' monoid -- all devices are guaranteed by construction to compute the same value, and the loop range index cannot be used in the body.
+The \inlc{[any]} ensures all devices compute the same value.

-\paragraph{Model-internal annotations.} Although sequentialization of decisions lets us handle most conflicts, as seen in \Cref{eval:conflict}, we are still left with corner cases.
+\paragraph{Model-internal annotations.} \Cref{eval:conflict} argues that sequentialization of decisions lets us handle most conflicts.
+However, we are still left with corner cases.
 For example, consider a component of matrix diagonalization, where a matrix is multiplied by its transpose:

-If we shard \inlc{\%x} on dimension 0 along a given mesh axis "M", then \inlc{\%t} (its transpose) is sharded on dimension 1.
-That is a propagation ``conflict'' and prevents the matrix multiplication sharding.
-To resolve this conflict, users must apply an atomic action on the intermediate tensor \inlc{\%tx} before partitioning it, which is allowed as long as users name them, using a primitive called {\em tag}.
-For example:
+If we shard \inlc{\%x} on dimension 0 along a given mesh axis "M", then \inlc{\%tx} (its transpose) is sharded on dimension 1.
+That is a propagation ``conflict'' and prevents sharding of the \texttt{matmul}.
+To resolve this conflict, users must replicate the intermediate tensor \inlc{\%tx} before partitioning it, which is done by naming the tensor using a primitive called {\em tag}, then applying an atomic action on it: